Petrux25/ansible-test/roles/ssl_role_esxi/tasks/README.md

 5. Re-adds the host to the original vCenter location.
 6. Power on the VMs that were shut down in step 2.

+## Known limitations

+- vSphere Distributed Switches

+It is important to consider that the host's management network, including its primary VMkernel adapter, must be configured on a vSphere Standard Switch.
+This automation won't be able to remove the ESXi host from vCenter if the management network is on a vSphere Distributed Switch (VDS), as it does not handle the VDS migration.
+Attempting to run this on a VDS-managed host will require manual intervention.

 ## Variables

 This section describes all variables that can be used with this Ansible role.
 Each variable is listed below with its name, type, default value and a description of its purpose.